machinerohan/astronomical-db/SPEC.md

 - A title and body (body is plain text with reference syntax)
 - An author
 - A category (FK to `categories`)
-- An optional link to a catalogue entry (FK `object_id`) — set when the thread is explicitly about a known object.
+- An optional link to a catalogue entry (FK `entry_id`) — set when the thread is explicitly about a known object.
 The entry detail page lists all threads linked this way.
 - A status: `open` or `closed`
+- `is_accepted` boolean — set if the OP's initial post is selected as the approved proposal data (see §1.5).
 - A created-at timestamp

-Closing a thread locks it — no new replies.
+Closing a thread locks it — no new replies can be posted.
 Admins and the thread author can close a thread.
 Any user can close their own thread by marking a reply as the solution (see §1.4).
+Approving or rejecting a proposal automatically closes the thread.

 **Proposal threads** (category = `proposals`) carry extra state:
 - `proposal_type` — `add_entry`, `edit_field`, or `remove_entry`